hardik01shah/Version-Control-with-Git-notes/README.md

 	```console
 	git status -s
 	```
-	This will give a short status. ?? implies the file/directory is untracked.
+	This will give a short status.
+	?? implies the file/directory is untracked.
+	A implies the file/directory is staged.
+	A/M implies the file/directory has a modified version in the working tree from the version in the staging area.

 - **Git remote:**
 	There are various commands associated with remotes.